-The Lisa Kent Trust was founded in 2001, becoming a registered charity in 2005 (Charity Commission number 1111569) and our mission is to advance the education of children and young people in the Gambia through providing, maintaining and equipping schools.
+The work of Lisa Kent Trust in The Gambia started in 2001, and was registered with UK Charity Commission in 2005 (no. 1111569) with the aim to advance the education of children and young people in the Gambia through providing, maintaining and equipping schools.

-The work of Lisa Kent Trust is undertaken through three schools: two nursery or “Early Childhood Development” schools and a “Lower Basic” school.
-Further sites for additional ECD Schools are currently being evaluated.
+Our work is undertaken & administered in The Gambia through Lisa Kent Trust (Gambia) 28/2009, which has charitable status in the country and owns and manages three schools: two nursery or “Early Childhood Development” schools and a “Lower Basic” school.
+Further sites for additional ECD schools are currently being evaluated.

 - The illiteracy rate in the Gambia is 36% for males and 53% for females

 - 74% of the rural population live below the poverty line.
 Gambia’s poverty rate directly correlates with the country’s agriculture reliance.

 - Government schools commence education at 7 years of age, but classes are often 60 plus pupils and the Trust has known pupils leave at 17 years of age, having attended 9 years of state education and then approach the Trust as they still cannot read or write.